anvaka/fieldplay/README.md

 ## What?

 Imagine you have a set of points on the plain.
-If you assign a vector for every point, you get a construct, which scientsts call "Vector field".
+If you assign a vector for every point, you get a construct, which scientists call "Vector field".

 And before you think to yourself "boring" and leave this page, please give me couple more seconds to convince you otherwise.

 Let's assign to every point on a grid a vector.
 Let's say `(1, 0)`, which means we have an arrow, with size 1, and it points to the right: